musicslayer/self_publish_book/README.md

 		- Use lowercase Roman numerals for the front matter and back matter, staring with "i" and using one continuous count across both sections.

 ### PDF File
-Once the Word document is 100% finished, then you "print" the manuscript to a PDF file using CutePDF Writer.
+Once the Word document is finished, the next step is to "print" the manuscript to a PDF file using CutePDF Writer.
 What you see in this PDF is EXACTLY what the reader will see when the book is printed, so make sure it is correct!

 ### Cover File
 In addition to the manuscript, you will need a PDF file containing the front cover, back cover, and spine artwork.
 See the section [Cover File](#cover-file-2) for tips on creating this.